 Nebraska Indian Community College is envisioned as a comprehensive Tribal College which values service through high quality education.
-The college is distinctive in serving the diverse people of the Umonhon (Omaha) and Isanti (Santee Sioux) Nations.
+The college is distinctive in serving the diverse people of the Umonhon (Omaha) and Isanti (Santee Dakota) Nations.
 It features an enriched living and learning environment and year-round operation.
 The identity of the college is framed by a substantive commitment to multicultural learning.

 Institutional programs value and cultivate the creative and productive talents of learners, faculty, and staff, and seek ways to contribute to the self-sufficiency of the Nations served, the well being of our communities, and the quality of life and development of its learners, faculty, and service areas.